Thriving arts district. Quaint, yet trendy downtown area. Adventurous water sports.

 The city is known for its laid back, family friendly atmosphere mixed with its amazing beaches, up and coming arts scene, and all the outdoor adventures you could want.

-It’s truly the perfect vacation destination.
+It’s truly the perfect vacation destination and one of Florida’s best places to visit.

 In this guide we will give you the inside scoop on where to go and what things to do in Melbourne Florida to guarantee memories that will last for a lifetime.